plexguide/Hunter-for-Sonarr/README.md

 ## Web Interface

 Huntarr's live homepage will provide you statics about how many hunts have been pursed regarding missing media and upgrade searches!
+Note: Numbers reflected are but all required for testing... damn you Whisparr!

 <table>
   <tr>